ChaimaBSlima/holbertonschool-simple_shell/README.md

 # Exiting commands and the shell
 To exit out of a command or process the user can use `ctrl c`. `Control c` stops a process and causes it to abort.
 The user can also utilize the command `ctrl D` which will just exit.
-When the command `ctrl D` is used an exit status of 0 is given.
+When the command `ctrl D` is used an exit status of NULL is given.
 Using exit, you can input its exit status or it is defaulted to the status of the last command executed.

 # Files
 | Files |  Description                |